CEFOW: Clean Energy from Ocean Waves

 The European Commission’s research and innovation programme Horizon 2020 has granted €17 million for the Clean Energy from Ocean Waves (CEFOW) research project coordinated by Fortum.

 CEFOW aims to deploy advanced multiple wave energy converters (WECs) with improved power generation capability and demonstrate that they are able to survive challenging sea conditions over a period of several years.
 In addition, a realistic roadmap will be developed for cost reduction to bring the levelised cost of wave power down nearer to commercially viable level in the near future.
 CEFOW also has a fantastic starting point in that the devices will be deployed at EMEC, the world’s leading test facility for wave and tidal energy generators, where all the required infrastructure, including grid connection and permits, are already in place.

 Europe is today unquestionably leading the way in wave power development.
 The most advanced wave power demonstrations have been performed in the UK and showed the feasibility of power generation with single device deployments and MW-scale performance within several testing periods of several years.
 The next step beyond this is to deploy arrays of wave devices.

 CEFOW is aiming to be the first project to grid connect an array of wave devices in the UK and to create an efficient supply chain to support larger wave power projects in the future.

-The CEFOW project will see three of Wello’s Penguin WECs deployed at the EMEC grid-connected wave energy test site.
+The CEFOW project will see two Wello Penguin WECs deployed as an array at the EMEC grid-connected wave energy test site.